shuaizengMU/PEFT-SP/README.md

 Paper: https://www.biorxiv.org/content/10.1101/2023.11.04.565642v1 <br>

-This repository contains code and well-trained weights for PEST-SP using LoRA, Prompt Tuning and Adapter Tuning with ESM-2 model family.
+This repository contains code and well-trained weights for PEFT-SP using LoRA, Prompt Tuning and Adapter Tuning with ESM-2 model family.
 The PEFT-SP using LoRA and ESM2-3B backbone outperforms all existing models in Signal Peptide prediction task.

 ![PEFT-SP model](https://raw.githubusercontent.com/shuaizengMU/PEFT-SP/master/figures/PEFP-SP_architecture.png)
+*Fig. 1.
+The architectures for the ESM-2 model and PEFT-SP using different PEFT modules.
+The light green modules are tunable during training, while the grey modules are fixed.
+(A) The ESM-2 backbone model uses amino acid sequences to SP and CS.
+(B) PEFT-SP using Adapter Tuning contains a bottleneck architecture.
+(C) PEFT-SP using Prompt Tuning appends soft embedding into token embedding.
+(D) PEFT-SP using LoRA adds trainable rank decomposition matrices into the selfattention layer.*

 ## Installation
 - Anaconda3 required (tested on version 4.12.0)